Choosing which SCORM version to use with your course

 3. Switch to the Learner tracking tab

-4. Choose an option from the Tracking mode drop down:
+4. Choose an option from the Tracking mode drop down

 Author, Configure, Learner tracking, arrow pointing to Tracking mode drop down showing SCORM 1.2.png

-For SCORM 1.2, you can also choose your preferred success verb from the drop-down labeled Mark completed courses as (SCORM 1.2 only)
+Choose your preferred success verb from the drop-down labeled Mark completed courses as (SCORM 1.2 only)

 Caution: If you have changed the SCORM version of a release that has already been uploaded to your LMS, this change will not be passed on to the live version via a re-release.
 Instead, you must export the new version from Elucidat and re-upload the SCORM package to your LMS.